Tony Briggs: Film

 His movie roles include Australian Rules in 2002, Bran Nue Dae in 2009, Healing in 2014, and Joey in 1997.

+Briggs is the founder and artistic director of the Birrarangga Film Festival, launched in 2019 in Melbourne.
+The biennial festival showcases films by indigenous filmmakers from around the world.

 Recognition and awards

 Both the drama and film of The Sapphires won or were nominated for several awards, including winning the Helpmann Award in 2005 for best Australian New Work.
 Apart from these, Briggs was also the recipient of personal awards and recognition: